 Outfits of the Week

 As we move into fall, our clothing choices are turning autumnal!
 Check out this gorgeous one-of-a-kind skirt by Marcia Bloom.
+(Sorry to report that it has now sold.
+However, other similar skirts are still available.)
 It’s longer than usual, and sports TWO layers.
 The top layer is sheer, so she built in a slip.
 The scalloped hem zigs where the slip zags, while peaking out from beneath in an enticing way.
 Paired here with an aubergine top by Testimony Los Angeles, you could certainly also wear it with olive green, magenta, terra cotta, black or white.
 This skirt could easily transition from fall to winter and into spring, therefore adding a versatile skirt to your collection.

 In keeping with the colors and mood, I paired it here with a one-of-a-kind necklace by Poulsbo’s Poppy Design.
 A jade pendant carved into a dragon is the main focus.
 Coppery-gold coin pearls are punctuated with wavy silver tubes and white glass beads.
 It’s doubled up here, but could also be worn long at 32″.

 Terra Cotta and Eggplant colors unite in this lovely vest-like piece by Olympia’s Pam Wells.
 Made from vintage silk sari fabric, so it is easy to dress up or down.
 I paired it here with an ivory top by Testimony Los Angeles, as well as their pocket pants in “sand.”
 The simple carnelian pendant was made in Seattle by Mary Freiberger.
 Easy to wear.
 Easy care.
 Comfortable and stylish.

 Keep up with the latest deliveries by following us on Facebook!